waywardgeek/infnoise/README.md

 ![Board layout of Infinite Noise Multiplier](eagle/infnoise_brd.png?raw=true "Infinite Noise Multiplier")

 The breadboard works!
-It generates 300,000 bits per second, resulting in 112,000 bits per second after whitening.
+It generates 300,000 bits per second, resulting in 121,000 bits per second after whitening.
 Estimated entropy per bit is 0.836.
-By design, it should be 0.796, so it's about 5% higher than predicted.
+By design, it should be 0.81, so it's about 3.2% higher than predicted.
 This is likely due to high sources of noise (such as EMI from my computer), and comonent tolerance.

+The breadboard proved out much of the theory of operation, as well os providing raw data for entropy testing.

 ![Breadboard of Infinite Noise Multiplier](infnoise_breadboard.jpg?raw=true "Infinite Noise Multiplier")